 Mesquita chaired the review committee alongside former Dean of the College and Lab parent John Boyer (Ph.D. ’75), Head of School at Trinity Preparatory School of Florida Byron Lawson, Jr. (A.B. ’91), and former University Provost and Lab parent Ka Yee Lee.
 After chairing the review, Mesquita assumed the role of Lab’s interim director in early November 2025, just weeks before the committee released its findings.

-A month before Alivisatos initially launched the review, UChicago economics professor and Lab parent Jens Ludwig wrote a Chicago Tribune op-ed criticizing the school for “mission drift.”
+A month before Alivisatos initially launched the review, UChicago public policy professor and Lab parent Jens Ludwig wrote a Chicago Tribune op-ed criticizing the school for “mission drift.”
 Lab, as with many top private and public schools across the country, had lost much of its pluralistic, academic focus, ceding to politics and diversity, equity, and inclusion (DEI) initiatives, he argued.

 Over the past few years, “there’s been a concerted effort to make everything political,” said a parent who requested to remain anonymous.
 Multiple parents requesting anonymity said they felt teachers were overly politicizing academics by emphasizing, for example, Black Lives Matter as a political movement in the classroom or by hanging political flags on classroom doors.